ngjunsiang/laymansguide-src/season7/issue091/issue091.md

 What to do?

+**Issue summary:** A URI (Uniform Resource Identifier) is required to connect to a database.
+This URI can be provided by a hosting service provider that runs your own database for you, or by a cloud service provider that runs your database on their platform.

 ## Airtable

 [Airtable](https://airtable.com/) is a database-like platform that lets you set up Bases (similar to databases), which can contain different tables for your data.
 You can specify a specific data type for each table, limit entries to a list of options, and even create lookups (match the value here with a column in another table, and return data from another column in the same row).